 When you read sweepstakes rules, you'll often find a restriction in the eligibility section that says you must be a resident of the "contiguous United States" or a resident of the "continental United States" to enter.
-What does this mean, and is there really a difference?
+What do these terms mean, and is there a difference between them?

 Contiguous United States: Definition

-So how is it used geographically?
+So how do you use contiguous to describe a region?
 When it comes to the United States, "contiguous" refers to all of the states that touch one another, without another country or a body of water coming between them.

 Continental United States: Definition